Build your own zero-emission electricity supply

 8. Because the wind and solar profiles are computed using a fixed distribution of power plants, there is no possibility to optimise the distribution of power plants within each region to reduce the costs of providing a baseload profile.

-9. The costs for hydrogen storage (0.7 EUR/kWh) assume hydrogen gas is stored in salt caverns in suitable underground salt deposits based on assumptions from Welder et al 2018.
-These costs are higher than assumed in e.g. Table 3 of NREL 2009 (0.49 USD/kWh) using the most expensive option ("rock caverns created by excavating comparatively impervious rock formations").
+9. The costs for hydrogen storage assume hydrogen gas is stored in salt caverns in suitable underground salt deposits.
 Studies on salt deposit availability are available for most countries, see e.g. this map for Europe or Figure 2 of NREL 2009 for the United States.
-Where suitable salt deposits are not available, hydrogen can be stored in aboveground steel tanks for 11 EUR/kWh.
+Where suitable salt deposits are not available, hydrogen can be stored in aboveground steel tanks for 13 EUR/kWh, fixed operation and maintenance costs of 2% per year and a lifetime of 20 years.
+Alternatively, you can activate methanol storage in aboveground steel tanks.

 10. Costs for the electricity grid inside each region and costs for ancillary services are not included.

-To see an animation of a 95% decarbonised European electricity system, including more renewable energy technologies and cross-border transmission connections, see:
+To see results from a more sophisticated decarbonised European energy system, including more renewable energy technologies, sector coupling and cross-border transmission connections, go to the interface to run the detailed European model PyPSA-Eur.

 Fuel cells could be used instead of combined or open cycle turbines for hydrogen to power.
 Fuel cells are less mature than turbines, but have better chances of cost reduction and efficiency improvement.